GfSE/CASCaDE-Pages/project/index.md

 <img src="../assets/images/CASCaDE Focus Areas.png" alt="CASCaDE Focus Areas" />

-## Teams
+## Organization

+The normative specification will be prepared by the Submission Team.
-Three teams are responsible for the focus areas.
-It is important that a reference implementation is made available and V&V is done in parallel to preparing the standard.
+To assure usefulness and quality of the standard, it is important that verification and validation (V&V) is done in parallel.
+A publicly available reference implementation is best suited for V&V.

-It‘s about collaboration, so let‘s collaborate.
+It's about collaboration, so let's collaborate.

 <img src="../assets/images/CASCaDE Project Organization.png" alt="CASCaDE Project Organization" />